-- Communicate & Give Feedback – No surprise here.
+- Communicate & Give Feedback – One of our top management tips.
 Your employees want to know where they stand.
 Keeping everyone up to date, setting realistic goals/expectations, and giving feedback in real-time will go a long way in helping build trust and confidence from your team members.
 This communication goes both ways as well.
 Ask for feedback from your team when you need it.

 - Delegate – This is probably the biggest difference at the manager level.
 You have to change your mindset to work through others instead of doing everything yourself.
 Managers tend to burn out when they try to do it all themselves.
 You have a team for a reason.
 Leverage their skills and make sure they are doing their fair share.
 A good manager makes sure everyone is working hard but that they also have good work/life balance (including the work/life balance of you, the manager).

 - Hold Others Accountable – Holding others accountable is sometimes difficult, but imperative.
 When you begin to work through others you need to make sure those individuals are being held accountable for their work, timelines, etc. Accountability can be as simple as not letting an employee off the hook when they don’t meet expectations.
 Help to make sure they are on track and course-correct constructively as you go.

 - Develop Your Team – People gravitate to those who help them develop and succeed.
 If your goal is to make your employees successful by developing them, they will trust and respect you.
 Make sure in your one-to-one meetings with team members, you find out what motivates them and what they need to develop.
 This should be part of almost every discussion with them in addition to more task focused discussions.